zhaoyul/aposd-vs-clean-code/README.md

 **UB:**

+John, it may be that you are such a hyper-disciplined programmer that you have never altered a line of code only to see something unexpected happen.
+Perhaps you can plan out your functions, write them all, and test them all in a nice straight line.
+If so, more power to you!

+As for me, and most of the programmers I've met in my lifetime, we frequently have the experience that a small change in one place can cause something else to break in an unexpected way.
+The sooner we find that, the better.
+And that's why seconds and minutes matter.

-This very intense cycle is part of a larger cycle that we call RED-GREEN-REFACTOR.
+But allow me to continue with the explanation.
+The very intense cycle I just described is part of a larger cycle that we call RED-GREEN-REFACTOR.
 First we make it fail, then we make it pass, then we clean it up and consider the design.

 This follows the old maxim:

  * First make it work.
  * Then make it right.

- **JO:**
+ **JOHN:**

  I think this maxim is bad advice.
 This is what I call "tactical programming" in APOSD, where the emphasis in development is on getting the next thing working,